 1. They Have Hobbies – Habits of a Successful Entrepreneur

-Learning new languages, taking an online course, starting an online business, or pursuing activities to make money online.
-Entrepreneurs all have hobbies.
+Learning new languages, starting an online business, taking online courses for entrepreneurs or pursuing activities to make money online.
+Successful entrepreneurs all have hobbies.
 They have interests that help them grow and keep them happy.
 Hobbies are a great way to find similar interests which can be helpful in networking situations.

 Don’t know which hobby to pursue?

 - Check out Groupon.
 Sign up and attend random classes, activities and courses for fun to see if you have an interest in it.